ksaxberg/TModel/README.md

     connecting two places of interest, some datasets include an average of the lowest 3-5 AADT values and others include a number representing the lower part of the distribution of values along the stretch of road, usually around the first quantile.
-The "addNoise.py" file is included to give support to the idea that the trends seen are resistent to mild pertubation of the actual road data values, that the exact data is not necessary.
+The "addNoise" feature in parseData is included to give support to the idea that the trends seen are resistent to mild pertubation of the actual road data values, that the exact data is not necessary.
     A more complete list of heuristics used is being developed with "TheWest"